 The Council reports annually to the four Northwest governors on costs of the Bonneville Power Administration to implement the Council's fish and wildlife program.
-At the time this report was issued for public comment, in September 2013, Fiscal Year 2013 had not ended and so costs for that year could not be calculated.
+At the end of the fiscal year covered in this report, September 30, 2013, Bonneville had not completed a calculation of its fish and wildlife costs for the fiscal year.
+However, At the time this report was issued for public comment, in September 2013, Fiscal Year 2013 had not ended and so costs for that year could not be calculated.
 But as is the Council's practice in these annual reports to Congress, we include a synopsis of Bonneville's costs in the previous fiscal year -- the same information we report to the Governors.
 The Council issued its Report to the Governors on Bonneville's Fiscal Year 2012 Fish and Wildlife Costs in May 2013.
 From that report, here is a synopsis of Bonneville's costs in Fiscal Year 2012, which totaled approximately \$644.1 million:

-- \$248.9 million in direct (expense) costs - \$73.0 million in direct costs and reimbursements to the federal Treasury for expenditures by the Corps of Engineers, Bureau of Reclamation, and U.S. Fish and Wildlife Service for investments in fish passage and fish production, including direct funding of operations and maintenance expenses of federal fish hatcheries; this category also includes one-half of the Council's annual approximately \$10 million budget (\$5 million in 2012; the other \$5 million is assigned to the Power Business Line budget) - \$131.5 million in fixed costs (interest, amortization, and depreciation) of capital investments for facilities such as hatcheries, fish-passage facilities at dams, and some land purchases for fish and wildlife habitat - \$152.2 million in forgone hydropower sales revenue that results from dam operations that benefit fish but reduce hydropower generation - \$38.5 million in power purchases during periods when dam operations to protect migrating fish reduce hydropower generation, such as by spilling water over dams in the spring or storing it behind dams in winter months in anticipation of required spring spills The \$644.1 million total does not include annual capital investments in 2012 totaling capital investment.
+- \$248.9 million in direct (expense) costs - \$73.0 million in direct costs and reimbursements to the federal Treasury for expenditures by the Corps of Engineers, Bureau of Reclamation, and U.S. Fish and Wildlife Service for investments in fish passage and fish production, including direct funding of operations and maintenance expenses of federal fish hatcheries; this category also includes one-half of the Council's annual approximately \$10 million budget (\$5 million in 2012; the other \$5 million is assigned to the Power Business Line budget) - \$131.5 million in fixed costs (interest, amortization, and depreciation) of capital investments for facilities such as hatcheries, fish-passage facilities at dams, and some land purchases for fish and wildlife habitat - \$152.2 million in forgone hydropower sales revenue that results from dam operations that benefit fish but reduce hydropower generation - \$38.5 million in power purchases during periods when dam operations to protect migrating fish reduce hydropower generation, such as by spilling water over dams in the spring or storing it behind dams in winter months in anticipation of required spring spills The \$644.1 million total does not include annual capital investments in 2012 totaling

+\$57.5 million for program-related projects, and \$114.5 million for associated federal projects, including capital investments at dams operated by the Corps of Engineers and Bureau of Reclamation.
+These investments are funded by congressional appropriations.
+Bonneville reimburses the federal Treasury for approximately 77 percent of these appropriations, which is the percentage of hydropower among the authorized purposes of the federal Columbia River Basin dams and repaid by Bonneville.
+Including these investment costs them in the same total as fixed costs would double-count some of the capital investment.
 The total also does not reflect a credit of \$77.0 million from the federal Treasury related to fish and wildlife costs in 2012.
 Adding the credit reduces the total fish and wildlife costs to \$567.1 million in fiscal year 2012.

-\$57.5 million for program-related projects, and \$114.5 million for associated federal projects, including capital investments at dams operated by the Corps of Engineers and Bureau of Reclamation.
-These investments are funded by congressional appropriations and repaid by Bonneville.
-Including them in the same total as fixed costs would double-count some of the